 I get it, we all work long days, and sitting is often required in many of our jobs.
 But the easiest way to minimize the effects of sitting all day is to figure out ways to get up and move throughout the day.

 This doesn’t need to be 10 minutes of exercise, it could simply be things like getting up to fill up a water bottle or taking quick 2 minute walk around the office.
-When I am not in the clinic or gym, I personally tend to work in hour long chunks, so I will get up and walk around in between chunks to get a glass of water, snack, or use the bathroom.
+When I am not in the clinic or gym, I personally tend to work in my home office.
+What I do is try to work in one hour chunks, so I will get up and walk around in between chunks to get a glass of water, snack, or use the bathroom.

 I’ve been talking about the concept of Reverse Posturing for years.
 The concept is essentially that we need to reverse the posture that we do the most throughout the day to keep our body balanced and prevent overuse.